Must Use (MU) Plugin

-The Kinsta MU (must use) plugin has been designed to work on our WordPress hosting platform.
-It handles things such as our full page caching technology and Kinsta’s CDN integration.
+The Kinsta MU (must-use) plugin is designed to work specifically on our WordPress hosting platform.
+It handles things such as our full-page caching technology and Kinsta’s CDN integration.

-By default, the Kinsta MU plugin is installed on every site hosted by us and is available from the left-hand side of your WordPress admin dashboard.
-The plugin is required to ensure your site runs smoothly in our environment.
+By default, the Kinsta MU plugin is installed on every site we host and is available from the left-hand side of your WordPress admin dashboard.
+The plugin is required to ensure your site runs smoothly in our environment and cannot be removed.

 If you’ve migrated your site yourself or installed WordPress manually, you may not have installed the Kinsta MU plugin.
-We periodically install and update the plugin for every site at Kinsta that doesn’t use Composer or manage the entire wp-content directory or mu-plugins directory in Git.
-If you prefer or need to install the Kinsta MU plugin manually, you can do so by following one of the applicable methods below.
+We periodically install and update the plugin for every Kinsta site that doesn’t use Composer or manage the entire wp-content directory or mu-plugins directory in Git.
+If you prefer or need to manually install the Kinsta MU plugin, you can do so by following one of the applicable methods below.

 Connect to your site via SFTP and create a folder called mu-plugins in your wp-content folder if it doesn’t already exist (finished path: /wp-content/mu-plugins/).